-If you connected a computer to the projector's Computer or BNC port, you can also connect an external monitor to the projector.
+If you connected the projector to a computer using a Computer port, you can also connect an external monitor to the projector.
 This lets you see your presentation on the external monitor even when the projected image is not visible.

-If you want to output images to an external monitor when the projector is turned off, you need to select Communication On as the Standby Mode setting and Always On as the A/V Output setting in the projector's Extended menu.
+If you want to output images to an external monitor when the projector is turned off, you need to select Communication On for the Standby Mode setting and Always On for the A/V Output setting in the projector's menu system.